Nicolas Lancret: Work, style and legacy

 Lancret completed numerous paintings, a significant proportion of which (over eighty) were engraved.
 Although he completed several portraits and historical pieces his favourite subjects were balls, fairs, village weddings and so forth.
 In this respect he was typical of Rococo artists.
 Some have claimed Lancret's work is significantly inferior to that of Watteau.
 In drawing and in painting his touch is often considered intelligent but dry; art historian Michael Levey remarked that Lancret was 'no poet but a charming essayist'.
 Lancret's characteristics are due possibly to the fact that he had been for some time in training under an engraver.

 It is generally considered that the artist produced his best work towards the latter end of his life, displaying, in the minds of several art historians, an increasing ability to create a sense of harmony between art and nature, as in Montreir de lanterne magique, and a willingness to lend his, now bulkier, figures a firmer place in his compositions.
 These changes displayed the influence of later Watteaus like L'Enseigne de Gersaint.
 Lancret's last painting, Family in a Garden, The National Gallery, is considered by Levey to be his 'masterpiece'.
 The scene, which depicts a family taking coffee, has an intimacy and hint of humour that are considered captivating.
 The work's flowing lines, Rococoesque harmony of pastel colours, painterly style and charming subject matter (of a wide eyed young girl, surrounded by her happy family and natural, yet un-threatening setting, trying her first taste of coffee) are seen to display a delicate sense of vitality and freshness that anticipate the works of both Thomas Gainsborough and Jean-Honoré Fragonard.

-The British Museum possesses an admirable series of studies by Lancret in red chalk, and the National Gallery, London, shows four paintings—the "Four Ages of Man" (engraved by Desplaces and l'Armessin), cited by d'Argenville amongst the principal works of Lancret.
+The British Museum possesses an admirable series of studies by Lancret in red chalk, and the National Gallery, London, shows four paintings—the "Four Ages of Man" (engraved by Desplaces and l'Armessin), cited by d'Argenville among the principal works of Lancret.